Advancing Global Health Through Ethical Research

 Centre for Global Health & Bioethics Research (CGHBR) provides independent, high-quality research and consultancy services.
 We help private organisations and institutions in the public sector make evidence-based decisions that improve health outcomes.

 We provide relevant data through rigorous methodology, guided by ethical principles to ensure equity.
-Established in [----] in Ghana, the centre offers policy evaluation, institutional capacity building, and hands-on bioethics training.
+Established in Ghana, the centre offers policy evaluation, institutional capacity building, and hands-on bioethics training.

 Team discussion